openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 With dynamic-length UTF-8 data item, there is no restriction on the number of bytes besides the one indicated on the LIMIT phrase of the DYNAMIC LENGTH clause.
 Unlike the other two definitions, no padding is involved with the dynamic-length UTF-8 data item.
 Truncation will only occur on the character boundaries if it exceeds the specified limit.

+Note that UTF-8 edited, numeric-edited, decimal and external float are not supported.

 ## UTF-8 Literals

 There are two types of UTF-8 literals which are supported on Enterprise COBOL.